-To provide the Planning and Protective Services Committee with an overview of core service levels, new and progressing initiatives and performance metrics related to the Planning & Development Community Need.
-These activities are undertaken by the Regional and Strategic Planning, Building Inspection and Juan de Fuca Electoral Area Planning divisions and deliver on approved Board Strategic Priorities and the Capital Regional District (CRD) Corporate Plan.
+To provide the Electoral Areas Committee with an overview of core service levels, new and progressing initiatives and performance metrics related to local service delivery across applicable Community Needs in the three electoral areas.
+These activities are undertaken by the Salt Spring Island (SSI) Administration, Southern Gulf Islands (SGI) Administration and Juan de Fuca (JdF) Electoral Area Planning divisions and deliver on approved Board Strategic Priorities and the Capital Regional District (CRD) Corporate Plan.
+While Electoral Areas is not one of the community needs identified within the Corporate Plan, the information presented in this report has been collated from across the 15 Community Needs to provide an overview of the work drivers for local services.